 Sorcerers manifest their powers for the first time through the Lock, a unique Spell which they develop intuitively — a process called the Unlocking.
 Locks are unique and grow in potency with the Sorcerer, although they inspired Spells mimicking their effects.
 Afterward, a Sorcerer learns how to channel Flux into Spells, usually through verbal or thought commands.
 Magic users are strongly aligned with one of the colors of Flux, which manifests as them having an easier time learning Spells from their colors or compatible ones compared to others.

-Sorcerers are extremely rare, with roughly one in a million for a given population.
+Sorcerers are extremely rare, with roughly one in twenty thousand for a given population.
 They are statistically more common in areas with strong Flux concentration, such as areas around Neurotowers.
 It is believed strong exposure to Flux is necessary for Sorcerers to emerge, although attempts at engineering their emergence under artificial conditions have failed.
 The current consensus is that Flux may have a will of its own, and grants access to Locks according to a mysterious set of algorithmic principles.

 Sorcerers are by nature dynamic beings.
 The more they practice their magic, the stronger they become.
 Their Spells gain in potency, and they find new ways to apply them.
 If left to themselves, Sorcerers grow in Dot level (see below), usually only slowed down by lack of education or training.
 As such, independent Sorcerers are never tolerated by Concordian authorities.
 They are simply too dangerous.